 A ratepayer is liable for the full non-domestic rate whether a property is wholly occupied or only partly occupied.
 Where a property is partly occupied for a short time, the local authority has discretion to award relief in respect of the unoccupied part.
 Full details are available on request from the council.

 Small Business Rate Relief

-As a result of recent government changes, the level of Small Business Rate Relief has been temporarily increased for eligible ratepayers up to 31 March 2017 as follows
+The level of Small Business Rate Relief for eligible ratepayers up to 31 March 2017 is as follows:

 Small business rate relief is calculated daily.
 The relief ends on the day the ratepayer or property no longer meets the qualifying conditions.